island-is/handbook/docs/api-design-guide/data-definitions.md

 ## Data transfer objects

-Data transfer objects, or DTO, are objects used to wrap resource definitions in request / response objects along with additional information.
+Data transfer objects, or DTOs, are objects used to wrap resource definitions in request/response objects along with additional information.

 In a response body, you should return a JSON object, not an array, as a top level data structure to support future extensibility.
-This would allow you to extend your response and for example, add a server side pagination attribute.
+This would allow you to extend your response and, for example, add a server side pagination attribute.

 **Bad response body**